HANNAH KANG

 • Certificate of completion with QR code verification for studio/education reimbursement

-• Exclusive Discord community for continued feedback, accountability, and networking
+• Exclusive Discord community continued feedback, accountability, and networking when class ends

-• Small group: 10 seats only — focused attention on your work
+• Small group: Big one on one interaction.
+Keep momentum with multiple feedback weekly— focused attention on your work

 WAITLIST